-Labour to Reinstate 2030 Petrol and Diesel Car Ban
+Labour Confirms 2030 Petrol and Diesel Car Ban with Updated ZEV Mandate

-At The Electric Car Scheme, we understand that every person wants to make choices to achieve a Net Zero future.
+At The Electric Car Scheme, we understand that everyone wants to contribute to a Net Zero future.
 People are limited by information, access, price and complexity - all of which are slowing down progress globally.
-The pace of achieving Net Zero is a huge problem because each tonne of carbon emissions goes on to contribute to climate change for centuries.
-The plan to re-instate the 2030 ICE ban appears to be a big step in the right direction, especially because of how well salary sacrifice schemes work for electric cars.
+The confirmation of the 2030 ICE ban with clear details is a significant step in the right direction, especially because of how well salary sacrifice schemes work for electric cars.

 In this blog, we’ll explore what the 2030 deadline means, how it could shift public behaviour, and its implications for UK companies supporting their employees on the path to Net Zero.